 The reason gyms and spas make you shower before using the jacuzzi is that they know humans tend to have little bits of pee and poop stuck to their privates, especially in countries that use toilets without bidets.
 (If you want to get truly clean down yonder, definitely consider a bidet attachment.
 Read about my favorite one here.)

 In any case, these bits of human bio-debris can contaminate our hot tub water and cause a biofilm to form along the top of the tub.
 They can also lead to bacterial growth on hot tub jets, as well as the drain and on other hot tub parts.
+(And if you spot black flakes in your jacuzzi, read this post for help!)

 While chemicals will work to kill the bacteria, the less debris in the hot tub the better.
 If there is a larger concentration of contaminants in the water, the disinfecting chemicals will wear out more quickly.